Endorsements in the 2016 United Kingdom European Union membership referendum: Conservative Party

 Within the Conservative Party (which was officially neutral): Five Cabinet members:

 At the time the referendum was called, the Secretary of State for Work and Pensions was Iain Duncan Smith, who also supports leave.
 He subsequently resigned following the 2016 United Kingdom budget.
 Some suspected his resignation was due to his support for British withdrawal from the EU, but Duncan Smith has denied this, stating that such allegations were a "deliberate attempt to discredit" him.

 As well as these ministers, the former Mayor of London Boris Johnson; the Conservative candidate for the 2016 mayoral election, Zac Goldsmith; former leader Michael Howard, former Defence Secretary Liam Fox and the leader of the Welsh Conservative Party Andrew RT Davies campaigned to leave.
-The party campaign to exit the EU is "Conservatives for Britain" which is headed by two former Chancellors of the Exchequer, Lord Lawson (Nigel Lawson) and Lord Lamont (Norman Lamont).
+The party campaign to exit the EU was "Conservatives for Britain" which is headed by two former Chancellors of the Exchequer, Nigel Lawson and Norman Lamont).

 Many other Conservative MPs announced that they would campaign for Britain to vote to Leave: